 Here’s a picture of me on the balcony of our hotel on a recent trip to Hawaii.
 I really love the 50th state and my husband Bruce and I vacation there annually.

-Kimo’s (Say KEE-mohz) Dip Mixes are made and packed by hand using only Oregon Spice Company ingredients to insure that the dips are always top quality and always fresh.
+Kimo’s (Say KEE-mohz) Dip Mixes are made and packed by hand using only fresh herbs and spices to insure that the dips are always top quality and always fresh.

 I have three children, two boys and a girl, and five grandkids, including my new baby granddaughter.
 Bruce and I live in Beaverton, Oregon, where I have the family over for dinner — big family dinners — quite often.
 I always have two or three of my dips for hors d’oeuvres.
 Sometimes I use Kimo’s Dips other ways.
 Some of my dip mixes make great pasta toppings or salad dressings.
 Wasabi is great with beef roast or prime rib.
 Let me know about the unique ways you use Kimo’s Dip Mixes in your kitchen.